Exporting for the Web¶

 current working directory at

-Until the OpenGL ES 3 renderer is removed from Godot in favor of Vulkan, HTML5 export uses WebGL 2 when the GLES3 option selected.
+Until the OpenGL ES 3 renderer is removed from Godot in favor of Vulkan, HTML5 export uses WebGL 2 when the GLES3 option is selected.

 Usage of WebGL 2 is not recommended due to its expected removal from Godot without replacement.